About PublicVPNList

 - Pick a server card and press Download to get the

-.ovpnfile (protected with a one-time token). - Import the profile into your OpenVPN client (Windows, macOS, Linux, Android, iOS).
-For WireGuard, import the provided config if available.
+.ovpnfile through a short-lived link. - Import the profile into your OpenVPN client on Windows, macOS, Linux, Android or iOS.

 - Connect and verify your new IP, latency, and throughput using any speed test tool.

 Tip: low latency (ms) matters more than raw Mbps for calls and gaming.
-For large downloads or streaming, pick a server with consistently high Mbps and good uptime.
+For large downloads or streaming, pick a recently checked server with higher measured Mbps.

 Frequently asked questions